Skip to content

 What email really costs your year.

-Calculate annual email time cost and recoverable value from reduction.
-Enter daily email hours and work days per year for an instant result.
+Calculate annual email-time cost and recoverable value from a reduction in daily email hours and the work days affected.

 What this tool does